amirdew/CollectionViewPagingLayout/README.md

 You can specify the number of cells that you need to show at a time by considering your design.

 - Touches on cells:
-The way that this layout works is putting all the cells in the collectionview frame (doesn't matter which TransformView you use) and then it applies transforms on the target view (StackTransformView.cardView, ScaleTransformView.scalableView etc) so you can use `func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath)` but only for one cell at the same time you can implement `func zPosition(progress: CGFloat) -> Int` to specify wich cell should be on top
+The way that this layout works is putting all the cells in the collectionview frame (doesn't matter which TransformView you use)
+and then it applies transforms on the target view (StackTransformView.cardView, ScaleTransformView.scalableView etc).
+so you can use `func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath)` but only for one cell at the same time you can implement `func zPosition(progress: CGFloat) -> Int` to specify wich cell should be on top

-if you would like to handle tap on multiple cells at the same time see [Handle touches]()
+if you would like to handle tap on multiple cells at the same time see [Handle touches](https://github.com/amirdew/CollectionViewPagingLayout#handle-touches)

 ## License